Website by: Three Pugs Design

 As far as our hobbies/interests go:

 Steve: I'm a Polack born in Jersey, now living in Illahee, WA.
 I love my wife, awesome family and my friends.
 I dig old hot rods, 50's kustoms and animals.
 I have a '54 Mercury, a '59 Oldsmobile and a '62 VW roadster pickup.
-You can always find me on the search for cool bits from the 50's era.
+You can always find me on the search for cool bits from the 50's era and earlier.
 Whether it's car stuff or something for the house...
 I have a huge passion for that era.
 I truly believe we'd be hard pressed to see that innovation and style that era brought us, again in our lifetime.
 I'm also a big time fan of Ed "Big Daddy" Roth... the man was a genius and the definition of "thinking outside the box".

 Hi, my name is Rob and I am a Volksaholic!